 Liability Risk Environmental Concern

-Many Cheverly homes originally heated with oil -- and many converted to gas somewhere between the 1970s and 2000s.
-That conversion is usually a straightforward improvement.
-The problem is what got left behind: the oil tank.
+Many Cheverly homes used oil heat and switched to gas somewhere between the 1970s and 2000s.
+The switch itself is usually fine.
+The problem is what was left behind: the oil tank.

 Some tanks were removed.
-Some were filled with sand or foam and abandoned in place (in the basement or, more problematically, buried in the yard).
-An abandoned underground storage tank (UST) that was never properly decommissioned is an environmental liability that travels with the property.
-If a buried tank leaks, the cleanup costs can reach five or six figures, and the state can pursue the current owner -- not just the person who installed it.
+Others were filled with sand or foam and left in the basement -- or buried in the yard.
+A buried tank that was never properly removed is an environmental problem that stays with the property.
+If it leaks, cleanup can cost tens of thousands of dollars.
+And the state can come after the current owner -- not just the person who put it there.

-• Look for a capped fill pipe and vent pipe on the exterior -- signs of a buried tank
+• Look for a capped pipe on the outside of your house -- that's a sign of a buried tank

-• Check your basement for a large metal tank (sometimes boxed in or painted over)
+• Check your basement for a large metal tank -- they're sometimes boxed in or painted over

-• Review your property disclosure -- sellers are required to disclose known tanks
+• Check your property disclosure -- sellers are required to tell buyers about known tanks

 What to do

-If you suspect a buried tank, hire a licensed environmental contractor for a soil probe and assessment before it becomes someone else's discovery at your sale.
-MDE (Maryland Department of the Environment) maintains tank records -- a search of your address is free.
-Proper decommissioning runs $1,000--$3,000; cleanup if there's a leak is a different conversation entirely.
+If you think there might be a buried tank, hire a licensed environmental contractor to check before someone discovers it at your sale.
+The Maryland Department of the Environment (MDE) keeps tank records -- searching your address is free.
+Removing a tank properly costs $1,000--$3,000.
+Cleaning up a leak is much more expensive.

 Asbestos-Containing Materials